connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 }
 ```

-# Decorators

 You might've noticed that all 3 of those methods used different fields from the parent class.
 So what is the responsibility of the class?
-This might be an indicator that all 3 of these should be in separate classes, each with their relevant fields injected into their constructors.
+This might indicate that all 3 of these should be in separate classes, each with the relevant fields injected into them.

 The innermost method `DoAThing` only needs two dependencies for its parent class.